underoot/underoot.github.io/content/blog/en/2023/pets-enjoy-summer/index.md

 tags: bestphotosoftheweek
 ---

-Well, this week was full of epic fights with React Native at work, so I will launch traditional <a href="/tags/bestphotosoftheweek">#bestphotosoftheweek</a> with a collection of funny distraction moments from my job with my pets.
+Well, this week was full of epic fights with React Native at work, so I will launch traditional [#bestphotosoftheweek](/tags/bestphotosoftheweek) with a collection of funny distraction moments from my job with my pets.

 By the way, summer is already on the porch!
 Don't forget to enjoy summertime! 🌞